osmandapp/web/main/docs/user/start-with/index.md

 ### [Main menu](./main-menu.md)

-'Main menu' is a primary list of options available to use in the application.
+*Main menu* is a primary list of options available to use in the application.
 It provides quick access to the profile configuration, global settings, search, personal data, navigation and other features.